Low Ki: World Wrestling Entertainment (2008–2010)

 Kaval won his first match on the November 19 episode of SmackDown, by defeating the Intercontinental Champion Dolph Ziggler in a non-title match.
 Following his victory, Kaval announced that he would be using his guaranteed title opportunity that he earned by winning NXT at the Survivor Series pay-per-view against Ziggler for the Intercontinental Championship.
 At the pay-per-view, Kaval was unsuccessful in his attempt to win the Intercontinental Championship.
 On the December 3 episode of Smackdown, Kaval and MVP lost to Dolph Ziggler and Drew McIntyre.
-On the December 10 episode of Smackdown, Kaval lost to Jack Swagger by submission.
+Both him and MVP were attacked by Kane On the December 10 episode of Smackdown, Kaval lost to Jack Swagger by submission.
 On the December 17 episode of Smackdown, Kaval and Kofi Kingston defeated Jack Swagger and Dolph Ziggler.

 Kaval's final appearance in WWE was a loss to Drew McIntyre on the live December 21 episode of SmackDown, and he was released from his contract on December 23.